What effects does it have?

 Passports are valid for ten years, but can be updated at anytime during their validity.

-Updating a passport is different depending on your situation with paperwork and if you already have a passport.
+Updating a passport is different depending on whether you already have a UK passport or not.

-To update your name on your passport you will need to send them your deed poll or statutory declaration.
-You must send the passport office an original or a certified copy of the document they do not accept photocopies.
+To update your name on your passport you will need to send your deed poll or statutory declaration.
+Photocopies are not accepted, so you must either send the original document or a certified copy.

 You can read more about obtaining or renewing passports on the HM Passport Office website.